Raf7c/dotfiles/README.md

 - Multi-host and multi-user configurations based on Flake, Darwin, and Home-Manager.
   - The base configurations for hosts and users dynamically manage host specifications based on Darwin.
   - Optional configurations for specific user and host needs.
+  - submodule conf-nvim.

-The roadmap for additional features is spread across short-term goals, detailed in the [TODO Roadmap](docs/).
+The roadmap for additional features is spread across short-term goals, detailed in the [TODO Roadmap](docs/TODO.md).

 Completed features will be added here as each step is finalized.